U.S. government tries to get fuel to storm-hit Northeast

 Shipping sources said the slow return of power to ports in the New York Harbor had them considering delivering fuel to nearby cities such as Boston.

 Energy experts said the waiver might not bring immediate relief to fuel-strapped New York and New Jersey, where two refineries were shut by Sandy.
-But, in the longer term, shipping alternatives could help ensure steady supply throughout the Northeast.
+But, in the longer term, shipping alternatives could help ensure steady supply.

 "There appears to be no urgent need at the moment" for a Jones Act waiver, said Bob McNally, head of Washington-based consulting firm the Rapidan Group.
 He said shortages so far have been at the retail level rather than the maritime import level.